mickuehl/delphix_rb/examples/README.md

 ## Example 4 - Create a VDB

 Provisions a VDB.
 Shows how to lookup the basic references needed to provision the VDB.

+## Example 5 - Repositories

+Search for a specific repository on a given environment